Indonesia Data Center Networking Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Indonesia Data Center Networking Market Analysis by Mordor Intelligence

-The Indonesia data center networking market generated USD 393.53 million in 2025 and is forecast to grow to USD 839.09 million by 2030, translating into a healthy 16.35% CAGR.
+The Indonesia data center networking market was valued at USD 393.53 million in 2025 and estimated to grow from USD 456.76 million in 2026 to reach USD 961.14 million by 2031, at a CAGR of 16.07% during the forecast period (2026-2031).
 Hyperscale cloud commitments, mandatory GR71 data-localization rules, and rapid traffic growth from domestic fintech and e-commerce platforms anchor this expansion.
 Accelerating deployment of GPU clusters for sovereign AI initiatives is shifting bandwidth demand toward >100 GbE ports, while subsea cable upgrades along the Jakarta–Batam corridor promise latency reductions that strengthen Indonesia’s regional hub ambitions.
 However, elevated import duties on ≥25 GbE hardware and shortages of certified design talent continue to inflate project costs and slow roll-outs.

 Key Report Takeaways